Azizul7m/.dotfiles/awesome/.config/awesome/README.md

 - [flameshot](https://flameshot.org/) my personal screenshot utility of choice, can be replaced by whichever you want, just remember to edit the apps.lua file
 - [pnmixer](https://github.com/nicklan/pnmixer) Audio Tray icon that is in debian repositories and is easily installed on arch through AUR.
 - [network-manager-applet](https://gitlab.gnome.org/GNOME/network-manager-applet) nm-applet is a Network Manager Tray display from GNOME.
-- [xfce4-power-manager](https://docs.xfce.org/xfce/xfce4-power-manager/start) XFCE4's power manager is excellent and a great way of dealing with sleep, monitor timeout, and other power management features.